Dr. Doni Wilson discusses leaky gut, how it makes MTHFR worse, how it affects methylation, and easy steps to recovery.

 If you recently found out that you have an MTHFR mutation and you’d like to learn more about what that means and what is involved in my 5-step approach to optimizing methylation, you can take my MTHFR class right now because we have a recorded version available here.

-In the meantime, you may wish to work directly with me.
+Or you may wish to work directly with me.
 Because fully addressing MTHFR mutations and methylation can be complicated, especially if you suffer from leaky gut, I have created a consultation and testing package that includes one-to-one appointments with me, health panels to help identify what needs to be addressed in your body, and follow-up sessions so we can make an individualized plan for you.

 Here is more information about the MTHFR and Genetic Solutions Package.